MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 3. `ProposedUpgrade`: this is a proposed upgrade that will be voted.
 The `ProposedUpgrade` contains the digest of the new package which can and must used to verify the code.

-The API to estblish the policy and to propose, vote and commit an upgrade works as follows:
+The API to establish the policy and to propose, vote and commit an upgrade works as follows:
 - `quorum_upgrade_policy::new` is used to create the `QuorumUpgradeCap`.
 The `UpgradeCap` of the package to protect is passed in, together with the